1.6 Evidence-based youth policy

 Of special importance is the NGO People in Need and its Programme 'One World in Schools' which has been carrying out a survey among Czech high school students regularly every three years since 2009.
 Comparability of the results allows for development to be easily seen.
 Due to its long-term engagement, the data are often used by the state or other public Authorities.
 The surveys are mostly focused on upper-secondary pupils and students.

-All research activities in those fields can compete for the support within the research, development and innovation budgets.
+All research activities in those fields can compete for support within the research, development and innovation budgets.